pippinbarr/it-is-as-if-you-were-playing-a-text-adventure/process/journal.md

 I briefly thought I'd need an inventory, but I suppose not actually.
 I'd need to keep track of it personally though.

 Hmmm.
 Yeah well I think I just plow on with the linear version as my next thing, maybe just string together 10-20 commands including a location change to get a sense of what that would feel like?
 Maybe look at some walkthroughs of *good* IF to see how many commands etc. it might make sense to have?
 Start stockpiling forms that might be in there ("ask X about Y" for example).

+## Reminding myself of where I am -- Monday 16 September 2024

+Yes, it has been eight days.
+Sosumi.
+It would be nice to round the corner into an understanding of what the screen itself needs so that I can "just" write the thing.
+If it's linear is the point to also pre-write all the "reaction" stuff, or should that be drawn from a pool?
+Or... really, why do that?
+Might as well use the reactions as a way to further communicate about what might be happening.

+The biggest question to me ultimately become: how much do *I* need to know about what is "really happening" both in the sense of the overarching story being told and the structuring of the parser-based IF that's telling it?

+I do like that this is yet another different take on the use of "It is as if" though.
+Speculative fiction, looking smart on the metro, ... narrative vehicle...

+Well but how do I write this then?
+I suppose first approximation is that each beat needs data, the same data... which would amount to what?

+- Input (what they should type)
+- Reaction (how they should "act", including instructions on how much to read?
+Or text padding that lets them read "the right amount"?
+A shape...)
+- Location (to display)
+- Points (to add)

+Plausibly something else?
+But also I suppose I should take a look at some walk throughs and some actual IF as some point soon.
+Maybe that's tonight's little job?
+Or is it just to put together a teeny draft of the above so I can see what that looks like?
+Or both, let's see.